 - Which devices will Football Manager 2021 be on?

 - What new features will Football Manager 2021 have?

-Football Manager games are normally released around the beginning of November, but coronavirus-related disruptions this year mean that it will be slightly later than usual.
+Football Manager games are normally released around the beginning of November, but coronavirus-related disruptions this year mean that it was slightly later than usual.

 Sports Interactive’s studio director, Miles Jacobson, said: “Football Manager 2021 is a historic release for us as a studio.

 "We’re bringing FM to more platforms than ever before and giving more people the chance to manage their favourite club – whether that’s on their PC, from the comfort of their sofa or on their phone or tablet.”